sampoder/holocron-vercel/README.md

-# Hack Club Slack on Jedi Challenges
+# Vercel on Jedi Challenges